aj0strow/webstomp/README.md

 })
 ```

-So that's the concept.
-For realtime apps on-demand PUB/SUB channels are very practical, and play nicely with React components.
+So that's it.
+For realtime apps, on-demand PUB/SUB channels provide structure.
+The pattern maps well to server-side services that return an observable, and also client-side components that subscribe when added into view, and unsubscribe when removed.

+### Open Source

 Please contribute ideas, bugs, etc.

 **MIT License**